globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 ::
   X-Robots-Tag: noindex

-Anchor Tags and External URLs
+Anchor tags and external urls
 -----------------------------
 The client opens external URLs in a new tab, independent of the application context, by setting ``rel='noreferrer'`` and ``target='_blank'``` on every anchor tag.
 ::
   <a href="url" rel="noreferrer" target="_blank">link title</a>

-Input Validation
+Input validation
 ----------------
 The application implements strict input validation both on the backend and on the client.

-On the Backend
+On the backend
 ++++++++++++++
 Each client request is strictly validated by the backend against a set of regular expressions, and only requests matching the expressions are processed.

 Additionally, a set of rules is applied to each request type to limit potential attacks.
 For example, any request is limited to a payload of 1MB.

-On the Client
+On the client
 +++++++++++++
 Each server output is strictly validated by the client at rendering time using the Angular component `ngSanitize.$sanitize <http://docs.angularjs.org/api/ngSanitize.$sanitize>`__.

-Form Autocomplete OFF
+Form autocomplete off
 ---------------------
 Forms implemented by the platform use the HTML5 form attribute to instruct the browser not to cache user data for form prediction and autocomplete on subsequent submissions.

 This is achieved by setting `autocomplete="off" <https://www.w3.org/TR/html5/forms.html=autofilling-form-controls:-the-autocomplete-attribute>`__ on the relevant forms or attributes.

-Network Security
+Network security
 ================
-Connection Anonymity
+Connection anonymity
 --------------------
 User anonymity is provided through the implementation of `Tor <https://www.torproject.org/>`__ technology.
 The application implements an ``Onion Service v3`` and advises users to use the Tor Browser when accessing it.

-Connection Encryption
+Connection encryption
 ---------------------
 User connections are always encrypted, either through the `Tor Protocol <https://www.torproject.org>`__ when using the Tor Browser or via `TLS <https://en.wikipedia.org/wiki/Transport_Layer_Security>`__ when accessed through a common browser.